zac4j/btc-price-prediction/README.md

 * **Supervised learning** models (e.g., Linear Regression, Support Vector Machines) are used to predict Bitcoin prices.
 * The project utilizes historical price data to train and test the models.
-* The code is written in Python (specify libraries used like pandas, scikit-learn).
+* The code is written in Python (specify libraries used like pandas, scikit-learn) in Jupyter Notebook.

 ### Future Work